anders-softhouse/FrontendTestSofthouse/README.md

 ### Start your container
-* `docker run -dp 8080:8080 images4softhouse/person-family`
+* `docker run -dp 8080:8080 images4softhouse/person-family` -> UNIQUE-ID-OF-YOUR-CONTAINER-HERE

 Use Postman and your own client.
 * Host: localhost